meuhlang/meuh/site/docs/about/index.md

 # About MeuhLang

-!!! note ""
-    :warning: This section is still in progress

-Two lines about Meuh.

-Talk about:

-- features (generics, coroutines, garbage-collector, ...)
-- open source
-- List of projects (compiler, standart library)
-- platform support

-## Old documentation

 ## Introduction

 The goal of this project is to implement a programming language which can permit any